The Ultimate List of Digital Marketing Terms

 Reciprocal Link – Two websites linking to each other, typically for the express purpose of increasing both’s search engine ranking.
 These types of links are sometimes deemed manipulative by search engines, which can incur a penalty or devaluation against both sites.

 Redirect – A way by which a web browser takes a user from one page to another without the user clicking or making any input.
 There are various types of redirects (the most common of which is the 301 redirect), which serve different purposes.
-Typically, this helps improve user experience across a website.
+Typically, this helps improve user experience across a website by helping the user find what they are looking for or avoiding dead ends like 404 (Not Found) errors.

 Referral – A medium denoted in Google Analytics that represents a website visit that came from another website (as opposed to coming from a Google search, for example).
 When users click on a link to another, external webpage, they are said to have been “referred” there.